 Mix them with your soup, and the taste will be intriguing at first - it may take a few bites to get used to the mix.

 The result?
-You get a fulfilling meal due to those heavy potatoes, while the herbs in the soup will complement the whole combo.
+You get a fulfilling meal due to those heavy potatoes, while the herbs in the soup will go with the whole combo.

 5. Baked Sweet Potato Fries